mgba-emu/mgba/README.md

 ### System requirements

-Requirements are minimal.
+Requirements are minimal[<sup>[2]</sup>](#dscaveat).
 Any computer that can run Windows Vista or newer should be able to handle emulation.
 Support for OpenGL 1.1 or newer is also required.

 Downloads
 ---------